-Please note that the credit points must have been awarded in one subject.
+Please note: The required credit points must have been awarded in one subject.
 It is not possible to add up credits from two or more subjects (e.g. 20 ECTS credits in linguistics and 40 ECTS credits in philosophy) to reach the required number of points.

-If a given degree has an insufficient number of credit points or even no credit points at all in the stated fields, the necessary credit points can be aquired and provided through classes taken subsequently, i.e. after the completed degree, for example by way of additional courses, i.e. a second full degree does not have to be completed.
-It is sufficient to attend and pass additional courses in one of the stated relevant fields at a recognized university (no online courses!) in order to attain the required number of relevant credit points.
+If a given degree has an insufficient number of relevant credit points, or even no credit points at all in one of the required fields, the necessary credit points can be aquired and provided through classes taken subsequently, i.e. after the completed degree, for example by way of additional courses.
+A second full degree which inludes these courses does not have to be completed.
+It is sufficient to attend and pass additional courses in one of the stated relevant fields at a recognized university in order to attain the required number of relevant credit points for the application.

-These additional credit points must have been acquired in full by time of application (1–31 May).
+(1) These additional credit points must have been acquired in full at the time of applying.
 They may not be submitted later!

 A word of advice:

 It is normally assumed that around 30 ECTS points can be acquired in one semester.
 Please take this number into account when realistically calculating how much time it will take you to acquire the credit points you may need to make up!
-Furthermore, in German universities the credit points of the summer semester (April–July) are generally not acquired in full by May, i.e. in time for the application to our program.
+Furthermore, in German universities the credit points of the teaching period of the summer semester (April–July) are generally not acquired in full by May, i.e. in time for the application to our program.
 This may apply to other countries and universities as well.
 Please find out!

-FAQ 3: Are foreign language courses equivalent to “linguistics”?
+FAQ 3: Are foreign language study courses equivalent to “(theoretical) linguistics”?

-Degree programs or courses of study in which the main focus was either learning a language (e.g. English, German) in order to teach that language, or learning how to translate one language into another, are not considered to be qualifications in linguistics.
-Please contact the Master’s program coordinator for a transcript check regarding linguistics only if you have a considerable amount of credits in theoretical linguistics (e.g., pragmatics, psycholinguistics, discourse analysis, etc.) may apply.
+Degree programs or courses of study in which the main focus was either learning a language (e.g. English, German) in order to teach that language, or learning how to translate one language into another, are not considered adequate qualifications in linguistics.
+Only students with at least 60 ECTS in theoretical linguistics (e.g., pragmatics, psycholinguistics, discourse analysis, etc.) may apply.

 FAQ 4: What is a “related subject”?